CSerratore/cserratore.github.io/src/content/posts/solve-problems-instead-of-creating-solutions/index.md

 This article defines a method and framework to help bridge the communication gap between the problem space and solution space stakeholders.

-It also encourages fosters a practice and discipline for taking a top-down approach to solution development, by focusing on solving a problem instead of forcing a problem to fit a solution.
+It also fosters a practice and discipline for taking a top-down approach to solution development, by focusing on solving a problem instead of forcing a problem to fit a solution.

 A problem-solving approach fosters empathy and develops domain knowledge through the perspective of the problem space.